 - Try and keep the zoom percentage reasonably close to 100% for most of the scribe and use occasional zooming to highlight.
-The zoom percentage is shown on the bottom left corner of the canvas.
+The zoom percentage is shown on the bottom right corner of the canvas.

 - When an element is added to the canvas it is given a default camera view - no matter how the element is resized or repositioned, the camera will always zoom in, out or pan so that that element is framed in the centre of the camera view when you play the scribe.
 This can be very effective to highlight an image or some text but less so if you use it a lot.